Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zz RQC-ASIC-II.md

 🏆 FINAL SCORE:

-    ✅ RQC ASIC-II V2 is approximately _600% better_ on average than the Wiz‑Bit‑Chip when measuring across AI, mining, thermals, and bus performance.
+    ✅ RQC ASIC-II V2 is approximately _600% better_ on average than the Wiz-Dimensional‑Chip‑Chip when measuring across AI, mining, thermals, and bus performance.

 ⚠️ Note:

     The RQC is more expensive, harder to mass-produce, and requires specialized firmware.

-    The Wiz‑Bit is cheaper, simpler, and mass-manufacturable, but much slower and less efficient.
+    The Wiz-Dimensional‑Chip is cheaper, simpler, and mass-manufacturable, but much slower and less efficient.

-Comparison	RQC-ASIC-II	Wiz‑Bit Chip Speed
+Comparison	RQC-ASIC-II	Wiz-Dimensional‑Chip Speed

 ✅ Faster via photonic + AI	Great, but limited to silicon logic Power Draw